Moh-Dehghan/Nemoria/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 **Nemoria** is a lightweight, asynchronous, in-memory datastore with secure client-server protocol, supporting real-time multi-client CRUD operations.
-It is designed for **fast prototyping, experiments, and educational use cases** where a minimal and hackable data layer is needed.

-✨ With Nemoria, you can **read and write data in real time** from **any process, thread, or program**, using multiple clients simultaneously.
+With Nemoria, you can **read and write data in real time** from **any process, thread, or program**, using multiple clients simultaneously.

-Think of it as a tiny Redis-like system built entirely in Python/asyncio.
+✨ Think of it as a tiny **Redis**-like system built entirely in Python.

 ---